Western Macedonia: Administration

 As one of thirteen administrative regions, the Western Macedonia Region (Περιφέρεια Δυτικής Μακεδονίας, Periféria Dytikís Makedonías) was established in 1987, comprising the prefectures of Kastoria, Grevena, Kozani and Florina.
 In the absence of a working budget the administrative regions however remained unable to fulfill even their limited responsibilities, until in 1994 they assumed the prefectures' competences in regard to tax collection, European structural funding and treasury.

 Resulting from the 2010 Kallikratis Programme, prefectures were abolished and instead, the regions became self-governing bodies in their own right with powers and authority being redefined and largely extended.
 Starting with the 2010 local elections, both the regional governor and the regional council have been popularly elected.
 From 2014 on, the elections are held together with the European Parliament elections for a five-year period.

 The region is based at Kozani and is divided into four regional units (the pre-Kallikratis prefectures).
 It comprises 12 municipalities (down from 61 pre-Kallikratis local administrative units).
 Along with the neighboring Epirus region it is supervised by the Ioannina-based Decentralized Administration of Epirus and Western Macedonia.

 History

 The modern region of Western Macedonia roughly corresponds to the ancient Greek regions of Orestis, Elimiotis, Eordaea, Tymphaea, part of Lynkestis, of Upper Macedonia.
-Miltiades Hatzopoulos and other scholars suggest that the Argead Macedonians wandered from Orestis to Lower Macedonia where they founded the ancient Greek kingdom of Macedon.
+Some scholars suggest that the Argead Macedonians wandered from Orestis to Lower Macedonia where they founded the ancient Greek kingdom of Macedon.
+According to N. G. L. Hammond, in the region of Upper Macedonia, the tribes of Elimiotes, Orestes, Lyncestae and Pelagones were all Epirotic tribes and they talked the Northwest Greek dialect.
 Three of the most important Hellenistic dynasties originated from Upper Macedonia: the Lagids from Eordaea, the Seleucids from Orestis and the Antigonids from Elimiotis.